The Department of Information Studies has a well-established reputation for research in the field of library and information studies.

 - Archives and records management including digital curation, estate records, cultural memory and identity.

-- Knowledge organization and information retrieval, including data modelling for analysis, discovery and retrieval, classification and indexing, ontologies and taxonomies, tagging, image retrieval, and intertextuality.
+- Knowledge organisation and information retrieval, including data modelling for analysis, discovery and retrieval, classification and indexing, ontologies and taxonomies, tagging, image retrieval and intertextuality.

-- Knowledge management, including inter-organizational knowledge sharing and absorptive capacity.
+- Knowledge management, including inter-organisational knowledge sharing and absorptive capacity.

 This broad coverage of the information studies fields is reflected in staff publications, PhD, MPhil and DProf supervisions and submissions and Masters dissertations.
 Staff work in collaboration with colleagues at other Higher Education Institutions and in the professional sector to produce jointly authored papers and other contributions, as well as acting in editorial roles in leading academic journals.